examples_url("timeseries.csv")

 During the courses, example data files are used to illustrate different concepts.
 These files are available here for download or for direct usage.

 Each data file can be separately loaded from the URLs reported down below.
-Nonetheless, you can also exploit the ability of R read* functions to open a file directly from its URL.
-To do so, it can be useful to define a utility function like the following:
+Nonetheless, you can also exploit the ability of R read.*

 or